 AngellikeThe noir aspect always catches me off guard.
 Clever movie and build-up, resembling The Sting.
 As for the ending, obviously it suits certain viewers and doesn't with others, I'm somewhere in between.
 9 years 8 months ago

 In 15 official lists

-This movie ranks #15 in Film-noir
+This movie ranks #18 in IMDb's Film-Noir Top 50

 This movie ranks #32 in Quentin Tarantino's Coolest Movies of All Time

 This movie ranks #41 in 101 Gangster Movies You Must See Before You Die